wavemaker/docs/learn/accessing-rest-apis-java-service/index.md

 We will see how to access REST APIs using Java Service.
 The steps include:

-1. to create a Java Service method to access a Rest Service
+1. How to create a Java Service method to access a Rest Service
-2. the Java Service can invoke the Rest Service to get the response.
+2. How the Java Service can invoke the Rest Service to get the response.

 The following files were imported into the Java Service:

- javax.servlet.http.HttpServletRequest;
+import javax.servlet.http.HttpServletRequest;

 import org.slf4j.Logger;
 import org.slf4j.LoggerFactory;